dodona-edu/judge-java/README.md

 `evaluation/filename` is the name of the file the students should submit.
 As this is a Java judge, that's the name of the public class they should submit + `.java`.

 Other configuration values used by the Java judge are:
 - `evaluation/allow_compilation_warnings` - A boolean indicating whether the judge should allow compilation warnings, or should fail compilation if warnings were reported.
-This defaults to `true` if not set.
+This defaults to `false` if not set, meaning that compilation will fail if warnings occur.
 - `evaluation/time_limit` - For how long the tests can continue before a "time limit exceeded" is reported.
 - `evaluation/memory_limit` - How much memory the docker is given.
 - `evaluation/network_enabled` - Whether the code inside the docker can use the network.
 Disabled by default and should be enabled sparingly.
 While we may try to keep everything as secure as possible, a network allows for remote shells.
 Even if these remote shells have limited permissions, talented students might try to escalate them.